EMDR (Eye Movement Desensitization and Reprocessing)

 Put simply, you will get out of therapy what you put into it.
 It’s not a magic solution that will solve all your problems.
 It may involve you doing some real work and being completely honest with yourself and your therapist.
 Sometimes facing our truth is the hardest thing of all – but from that discomfort can come healing and growth.

-Insight’s therapists are available for in-person, online, or telephone counselling at several locations in Alberta.
+Insight’s therapists are available for in-person, online, or telephone counseling at several locations in Alberta.
 Contact us to learn more.

 Taken from EMDR.com